tim-hub/QualityCaps_Php/README.md

-# QualityCaps_Php
+# QualityCaps Php
 Unitec Web Application Assignment example.

-This is a shopping website.
+- The modification and delete is not required, but delete is implemented.